 2. Keep your images and bio current

 Make sure your main image is current.
-Not only is this the first thing users see when they visit your page, this image also gets added automatically to any live music events or news stories you’re attached to on the site.
+Not only is this the first thing users see when they visit your page, but this image also gets added automatically to any live music events or news stories you’re attached to on the site.
 You can also add more photos to the photo gallery.
 If you’re having trouble getting your image up there, check the file size.
 Anything larger than 2MB is not going to upload.
 There are some great free image editors out there.
-We also have Photoshop at the Resource Centre.

 Make sure you have a current bio or description that can give visitors a sense of who you are and what you do.
 You can also include quotes from media or any additional info that you want out there.